MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/3-exercise-set-up-host-pool.md

     ```

-1. Run the following command to create the VM by using a Windows 10 Enterprise multiple session image.
+1. Run the following command to create the VM by using a Windows 10 Enterprise multiple session image:

     ```powershell
     New-Azvm `